-As a result, ML has been considering as a highly-effective solution to detect the cyberattacks for blockchain networks~\cite{hassan2021anomaly}.
+As a result, ML has been being considered a highly-effective solution to detect cyberattacks for blockchain networks~\cite{hassan2021anomaly}.
 In particular, in~\cite{kumar2021distributed}, the authors proposed to use Random Forest and XGBoost to detect attacks in a blockchain-based IoT system.
-The results show that this solution can identify different types of attacks and normal behaviors with an accuracy of up to 99\%.
+The results showed that this solution can identify different types of attacks and normal behaviors with an accuracy of up to 99\%.
 However, they only tested their results on the BoT-IoT dataset that is not real blockchain traffic.
 Similarly, in~\cite{alkadi2020deep}, the authors proposed an ML-based method, called bidirectional long short-term memory (BiLSTM) to detect attacks in an IoT network before the data is stored in the blockchain network.
 Although the results also showed that they can detect different kinds of attacks with an accuracy of up to 99\%, they were validated only on conventional network datasets such as UNSW-NB15 and BoT-IoT datasets.
-These datasets are collected in conventional computer networks and thus cannot reflect actual traffic in blockchain networks.
-In particular, these datasets have just general attacks in computer networks without specific attacks in blockchains, e.g., changes in blockchain transactions, incorrect consensus protocol or the break of the chain of blocks.
+These datasets were collected in conventional computer networks and thus cannot reflect actual traffic in blockchain networks.
+In particular, these datasets have just general attacks in computer networks without specific attacks in blockchains, e.g., changes in blockchain transactions, incorrect consensus protocol, and breaking the chain of blocks.